CharlesB91/harry-potter-quiz/README.md

 ## Aim

 The aim is to test the knowledge of any harry potter fan but answering a series of questions related to the film & book.
-This quiz is based around all ages for any occassion ie pub quiz or family events.
+This quiz is based around all ages for any occasion i.e. pub quiz or family events.

 ### Business Goals

-- To ultimely test a users knowledge on the harry potter films & books.
+- To ultimately test a user’s knowledge on the harry potter films & books.
-- To create a fun and interacive experiance for the user whilst informing the user which question they are on and what their current score is.
+- To create a fun and interactive experience for the user whilst informing the user which question they are on and what their current score is.
 - User will be asked a series of 5 questions.
 Depending on the score will depend on what house they are placed into.

 ### Client Goals

-- This will give the user a true reflection on how well they know the films/books as well as an enjoyable experiance to play with friends and family.
+- This will give the user a true reflection on how well they know the films/books as well as an enjoyable experience to play with friends and family.

 ## Wireframing